Learn more about what to expect after egg donation

 Egg donor recovery tips

 In addition to helping women understand what to expect after egg donation, we feel it’s important to share the ways you can foster a speedy recovery.
-These tips can help you recover more quickly.

 Drink electrolyte-filled fluids.
 Drinking about 1-2 liters of electrolyte-rich fluids a day can help minimize bloating, constipation and the rare side effect of ovarian hyperstimulation syndrome (OHSS).
 Coconut water and Gatorade are best.
+It is helpful to start drinking these fluids about one week before the procedure.
+Minimize your regular water intake as this can actually make you feel more bloated.

 Reach out if you have concerns.
 While an egg retrieval has few risks, let your fertility doctor know if you experience any symptoms that concern you.